-Module Name Credits CL2PR Prospects for Classicists and Ancient Historians 10 and/or Roman History and at least an additional 10 credits in modules available in the Department of Classics.
+Module Name Credits CL2PR Prospects for Classicists and Ancient Historians 10

+Students must take a minimum of 50 credits of optional modules available in the Department of Classics, of which at least 20 credits must be selected in Greek History and/or Roman History and at least an additional 10 credits in modules available in the Department of Classics.
 Up to 20 credits of modules in Classics may be replaced by IWLP Greek in place of a level 5 Classics module with the permission of the Programme Director.